RunestoneInteractive/RunestoneServer/source/Trees/balanced.rst

 .. highlight:: python
    :linenothreshold: 500

-The discussion questions provide you the opportunity to rebalance a tree that requires a left rotation followed by a right.
+The :ref:`discussion questions <tree_discuss>` provide you the opportunity to rebalance a tree that requires a left rotation followed by a right.
 In addition the discussion questions provide you with the opportunity to rebalance some trees that are a little more complex than the tree in